Annual Parish and Parish Meetings

 Open Spaces Committee

-Chorleywood Parish Council owns Chorleywood Common, Grove Wood, the allotment sites at the Swillett, Copmans Wick and Dog Kennel Lane and the Lawn Cemetery in Chorleywood House grounds.
+Chorleywood Parish Council owns Chorleywood Common, Grovewood, the allotment sites at the Swillett, Copmans Wick and Dog Kennel Lane and the Lawn Cemetery in Chorleywood House grounds.
 The Open Spaces Committee is responsible for the care and maintenance of all these sites, plus the closed churchyard at Christ Church.
 The Committee is also responsible for the considerable amount of grounds maintenance equipment owned by the Council

 The Open Spaces Committee meets about every six weeks to deal with all matters pertaining to these areas.
 It also holds regular meetings with the Common Users Group and with the allotment tenants.

-Additionally, the Committee is responsible for the regular updates of the Common Management Plan and that for Grove Wood.
+Additionally, the Committee is responsible for the regular updates of the Common Management Plan and that for Grovewood.
 Since the original Common Management Plan was adopted, the changes in management it recommended have resulted in the restoration of the natural grassland and wildflower habitats on Chorleywood Common.
 Because of this, it is now designated a County Wildlife Site, a Hertfordshire Heritage Site and, more recently, a Local Nature Reserve.

 It is the task of the Open Spaces Committee to conserve and enhance this important natural environment while taking into account the recreational needs of local people.
 This can sometimes require a quite delicate balancing act.

 Chorleywood Parish Council, as one of the Parish Councils within Three Rivers District Council, is in the fortunate position of being involved in the planning consultation process something that is not a countrywide situation.
+As a statutory consultee and as one of the parishes in Three Rivers we have the right to make representation to Three Rivers District Council.

-We do not have the power to approve or reject planning applications; however, we do have the right to propose planning applications that should be brought before the Three Rivers Development Control Committee.
+We do not have the power to approve or reject planning applications; however, we do have the right to propose planning applications that should be brought before the Three Rivers Planning Committee.
 For the remainder, Three Rivers Planning Department make the decision although this does not necessarily mean that the plans will be approved.
 The Parish Council looks forward to receiving comments from local residents whether they are in favour or against a particular application.
 More of you than ever are exerting your right to speak at our meetings, both for and against applications, to try to persuade us to support your view so do use your rights.

 The Parish Council’s Planning Committee’s aims are to represent your views within the limits of planning law; to be consistent; and to be fair.
 Our objectives being to try whenever possible, to include affordable housing and ensure that this can grow but that each development maintains the ‘village’ atmosphere, in particular within the conservation areas.